 standard distribution, cloc does rely on a few external modules.

-Code from two of these external modules--Regexp::Common
+Code from three of these external modules--Regexp::Common,

-and Win32::Autoglob--is embedded within cloc.
-A third module,
+Win32::Autoglob, and Algorithm::Diff--is embedded within cloc.

 Digest::MD5, is used only if it is available.

-If cloc finds Regexp::Common installed locally it will use that
+installed locally it will use those

 installation.
 If it doesn't, cloc will install the parts